Gluesticks Blog

 What is the difference between vanilla extract and vanilla paste?

-Vanilla extract is the process of extracting vanilla flavoring from vanilla beans using alcohol (vodka or rum).
+Vanilla extract is made by steeping vanilla beans in alcohol, which slowly extracts their flavor over time.
 The process takes up to a year before the vanilla extract is ready for use.
 Vanilla paste is made by grinding or blending whole vanilla bean pods, combined with sugar, water, and alcohol to create a thick syrup/paste.
 Vanilla paste is much more concentrated than extract and can be used relatively soon after making it.

 What kind of vanilla beans work best for vanilla paste?